-Today on Rootstock Radio, we speak with Robyn O’Brien, author, former food industry analyst, TEDx speaker and mother of four.
+We’re hard at work on some great new episodes for 2018, so today on Rootstock Radio, we’re bringing you a very popular episode that originally aired in March 2017.
+Robyn O’Brien is an author, former food industry analyst, TEDx speaker and mother of four.
 She is also founder of the AllergyKids Foundation, an organization that aims to make clean and safe food affordable to all children.

 Robyn’s interest in ensuring good food for all children really began when her youngest child had an allergic reaction.
 In the aftermath of this reaction, Robyn started digging deep into research about children’s health and the food they eat, and she unearthed some startling things.
 “This generation of kids has earned the title of ‘Generation Rx’, because 1 in 3 now has autism, allergies, ADHD or asthma,” she says.
 “The health of our families is buckling.
 And the best thing we can do—the most important healthcare decision that anyone can make—is what you choose to put on the end of your fork.”